Optimal Complexity and Certification of Bregman First-Order Methods: Algorithmic setup

 \end{enumerate}

 \end{assumption}

-Condition \ref{assumption:well_posed} is standard and ensures that the algorithm is well-posed.
+Condition \ref{assumption:well_posed} is standard and ensures well-posedness of Bregman gradient methods.
 It is satisfied if, for instance, $h$ is strongly convex or supercoercive \cite[Lemma 2]{Bauschke2017}.
-In Condition \ref{ass:argmin_in_dom}, we make the requirement that there is a solution $x_*$ to \eqref{eq:min_problem_bpg} that lies in $\dom h$.
-This is a nontrivial assumption and we must distinguish two cases: \begin{itemize} \item if $\dom h$ is \textbf{closed}, as for the Euclidean kernel and the Boltzmann-Shannon entropy, then $C = \dom h$ and the condition is necessarily satisfied for every minimizer. \item If $\dom h$ is \textbf{open}, like for the Burg entropy, Condition \ref{ass:argmin_in_dom} may fail as the minimizers $x_*$ can lie on the boundary of $\dom h$, where $h$ is infinite. \end{itemize} In addition to these assumptions, the central property we need in order to apply the Bregman gradient method is the so-called $h$-smoothness, first introduced in \cite{Bauschke2017}, also known as relative smoothness \cite{Lu2016}.
+In addition to these assumptions, the central property we need in order to apply the Bregman gradient method is the so-called relative smoothness \cite{Bauschke2017,Lu2016}.

-\begin{definition}[$h$-smoothness] Let $h$ be a Legendre function with zone $C$, and $f$ a function such that $\dom h \subset \dom f$.
-We say that $f$ is $h$-smooth if there exists a constant $L > 0$ such that \end{definition} $h$-smoothness allows to build a simple global majorant of $f$; indeed, \eqref{eq:rel_smooth} implies that \cite{Bauschke2017}
+\begin{definition}[Relative smoothness] Let $h$ be a kernel function on $C$, and $f$ a function such that $\dom h \subset \dom f$.
+We say that $f$ is smooth relative to $h$ if there exists a constant $L > 0$ such that \end{definition} Relative smoothness allows to build a simple global majorant of $f$; indeed, \eqref{eq:rel_smooth} implies that (see, e.g,~\cite{Bauschke2017})

-and successively minimizing this upper approximation will give birth to the NoLips algorithm.
+and the NoLips method consists in successively minimizing this upper approximation.

-The $h$-smoothness assumption generalizes the usual smoothness assumption; in particular, when taking the Euclidean kernel $h(x) = \frac{1}{2}\|x\|^2$, \eqref{eq:rel_smooth} reduces to standard smoothness implied by the Lipschitz continuity of $ \nabla f$.
-To avoid ambiguity, we will refer to this standard Euclidean smoothness as \emph{L-smoothness}.
-By choosing different Legendre functions $h$, it is possible to show that \eqref{eq:rel_smooth} holds for functions that are not $L$-smooth \cite{Bauschke2017,Bolte2018}.